 New Westlake Station

 This will be the busiest station in ST3 thanks to its central location and ability to transfer between any of the lines.
 Unfortunately, this busy station also apparently needs to be very deep.
-Nailing the transfer environment to the existing Westlake Station, which will serve both the 2 Line and 3 Line, will be crucial.
+Nailing the transfer environment to the existing Westlake Station, which will serve both the 2 Line (East Link) and 3 Line (West Seattle to Everett), will be crucial.
 The new Westlake Station is expected to get 73,900 daily boardings, with 31% transferring between transit services and 64% walking to the station given the very high residential and office density in the area.

 Midtown Station will get light rail a bit closer to First Hill, but it’ll still be a bit of a hike.
 The 6th Avenue station puts more of First Hill in the walkshed, but it trades that plus with the major downside of being a very deep elevator-only station.
 The noisy Interstate 5 trench does interrupt the station walkshed, but a Downtown freeway lid could mitigate that and offer some TOD opportunities.
 For now, the existing Freeway Park lid offers a bit more scenic way to head to First Hill.
 Sound Transit expects 15,500 daily boardings at this cavernous station.

 For more discussion of the Downtown station alternatives, check out the video from the Downtown Community Advisory Group meeting below: